New photos vs old: comparisons show dramatic Swiss glacier retreat

 Visitors can still walk into a cave carved into the glacier.
 But the ice above is now draped with huge white sheets to reflect the sun’s heat.
 Despite such efforts, melt waters have formed a green lake.

-Down the valley, a mid 19th century photograph shows the glacier’s bulging snout more than 100 meters thick.
+Down the valley, a mid 19th century photograph shows the glacier’s bulging snout more than 100 metres thick.
 Now, animals graze and a river meanders on the same spot.

 In another archive photograph taken in the late 19th century in front of the Aletsch glacier - the largest in the Alps - a man sits on a boulder in front of a huge ice channel that merges with the main ice stream below.
 Today, they no longer join.